Understanding how to grade a sports card is vital for both new collectors and grizzled veterans of the hobby.

 A perfect card with sharp corners yet with some fingerprints or dirt on the surface will never earn a Gem-Mint rating.

-As we discuss later, using a jeweler's loupe and/or a blacklight can also help get your eyes on some other unidentifiable surface issues that your naked eye can't pick up.
+As we discuss later, using a jeweler’s loupe and/or a blacklight can also help get your eyes on unidentifiable surface issues that your naked eye can’t pick up.

-Surface problems can come in all kinds of forms, but some of the more common issues that will downgrade a card's grade are wax stains, print defects, focus imperfections, scratches, scuffing, ink marks and creases.
+Surface problems can take many forms, but some of the more common issues that will downgrade a card’s grade are wax stains, print defects, focus imperfections, scratches, scuffing, ink marks, and creases.

 Lower-graded cards will have these problems in increasing numbers and severity.

-As we also note later, PSA has its own 'qualifiers' such as 'ST' (or stain) that will be added to a card's typical grade.
+As we will note later, PSA has its own ‘qualifiers’, such as ‘ST’ (or stain), that will be added to a card’s typical grade.

 Edges

-A card's edges (or borders) are also an important factor when considering a card's overall grade.
+A card’s edges (or borders) are also important when considering a card’s overall grade.
 A card in Gem Mint or even Mint condition should have sharp edges with no signs of chipping.

-Sometimes it can be hard to see problems on a card's borders with your naked eye.
-Thus a loupe or other type of magnifying glass is needed in order to get a closer look at the card.
+Sometimes, problems on a card’s borders can be hard to see with the naked eye.
+Thus, a loupe or other type of magnifying glass is needed to get a closer look at the card.

 Cards in lower grades typically have significant border wear with potentially chipped edges on the card.